FilterAsync/path-finding-visualizer/README.md

 # path-finding-visualizer

 A visualization tool for pathfinding algorithms in binary matrices.
+You can see it [here](https://filterasync.github.io/path-finding-visualizer).

 This project is currently **WIP**.
 It will get more updates as time passes.